IosebiGames/RecipeManager/README.md

   *UPDATE AS OF DECEMBER 3 2025 16:41*:
-  person who contacted has not reached or contacted again for full 24 days (almost 25).
+   the person who contacted me has not reached or contacted again for full 24 days (almost 25).
 I can consider this project finished and closed. working on this Project gave me some more experience.

    NOVEMBER 22 2025:
   *RecepieManager App in Java*